 This service is set apart from traditional worship and is unique to Goochland.
 Our table is open to everyone, and we invite you to come as you are and worship with us.

-Beginning in November 2019, we will gather on the Third Tuesday of every month at Noon in the sanctuary to pray as a community for the next 12 months.
+From November 2019 to November 2020, we gather on the Third Tuesday of every month at Noon in the sanctuary to pray as a community.
 We will pray for our nation as we look toward the 2020 election.